A Linear Algebraic Framework for Dynamic Scheduling Over Memory-Equipped Quantum Networks

-\tfootnote{We acknowledge funding by the French state through the \emph{Programme d’Investissements d’Avenir} managed by the Agence Nationale de la Recherche (project ANR-21-CMAQ-0001) and by the European Union’s \emph{Horizon 2020 research and innovation program} under Grant Agreement No.\ 820445 and project name \emph{``Quantum Internet Alliance''}.
+{Sorbonne Université, CNRS, LIP6, F-75005 Paris, France (email: \{paolo.fittipaldi, anastasios.giovanidis, frederic.grosshans\}@lip6.fr) } \tfootnote{We acknowledge funding by the French state through the \emph{Programme d’Investissements d’Avenir} managed by the Agence Nationale de la Recherche (project ANR-21-CMAQ-0001) and by the European Union’s \emph{Horizon 2020 research and innovation program} under Grant Agreement No.\ 820445 and project name \emph{``Quantum Internet Alliance''}.
 This work extends \cite{FittipaldiScheduling}, which was presented at the IEEE International Conference of Quantum Computing and Engineering 2022.}

 \corresp{Corresponding author: Paolo Fittipaldi (email: paolo.fittipaldi@lip6.fr).}